-Aside from all of that, I spend my days serving primarily as the headmaster and chief pot-stirrer at the Phay Family home school.
-I’ve been married to the amazing and incomparable Keri Phay for nearly 20 years, and we have done our fair share at repopulating and educating the world.
+Aside from all of that, I spend my days serving primarily as the headmaster and chief pot-stirrer at the Phay Family Homeschool.
+I’ve been married to the amazing and incomparable Keri Phay for nearly 20 years, and we have done our fair share of repopulating and educating the world.
 Our 5 kids range in age from preschool to High School.
-Professionally, I’ve served as a pastor, teacher, professor – and even as a janitor – over the last two decades, having had a hand in starting a successful non-profit and watching many more great ideas land in the wastebasket.
-I read widely [seriously, any subject – and I covet good book recommendations], think deeply, and seek to teach in a creative, inquisitive and passionate way.
+Professionally, I serve as a pastor and professor and have had a hand in starting a successful non-profit and watching many more great ideas land in the wastebasket.
+I read widely, think deeply, and seek to teach and write in a creative, inquisitive and passionate way.
 I love coffee, beekeeping and woodworking, have an affection for well-placed apostrophes, haven’t had a belly-button since I was 1, and my favorite word is ubiquitous.

 Anything that I have to share either comes from my own experience, musings and thoughts on life and God or else I have unwittingly forgotten my references.
 Nothing is set in stone, except for Jesus, His Word, and His Kingdom.
 I’m humbled that you would greet me in your journey and at least take a minute to read my name tag (“Hello, I’m Mike”) and say, “Hi”.
 I would love to hear from you and walk along the road with you, if even for a minute.
 At least as long as it takes to finish this cup of coffee.